tonypeng/tensorstyle/README.md

 # tensorstyle
-Fast image style transfer implemented with TensorFlow.
+Fast image style transfer using TensorFlow!

-Both the "slow," iterative method described in the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by Gatys et al. and the "fast" feed-forward version described in the paper [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) by Johnson et al. with modifications (e.g. replication border padding, instance normalization described in [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022) by Ulyanov et al, etc.)
+Both the "slow," iterative method described in the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by Gatys et al. and the "fast" feed-forward version described in the paper [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) by Johnson et al. with modifications (e.g. replication border padding, instance normalization described in [Instance Normalization: The Missing Ingredient for Fast Stylization](https://arxiv.org/abs/1607.08022) by Ulyanov et al, etc.) are implemented.

 To run, edit the parameters in `train.py` (should be self-explanatory), then run `python3 train.py`.
 To run the iterative method, uncomment the relevant sections in the code as indicated by the comments.